 For the 2018 elections, aspiring independent candidates had until Oct.
 9 to register their intent to run with the INE.
 However, because of the Sept.
 9 earthquake in Mexico City, the deadline was extended to Oct.
 14. A total of 86 candidates had registered their intention to run, with eight candidates declared ineligible to run for failing to meet some requirements as of Oct.
 18. In addition, 38 candidates are in the process of substantiating their compliance with elections rules, and 40 candidates have received permission to begin collecting signatures as of midnight on Oct.
 16. For up-to-date information on how many signatures each independent candidate has collected, visit http://interactivo.eluniversal.com.mx/2017/independientes-firmas/ (Spanish).

-Jaime Rodríguez Calderón, commonly referred to as “El Bronco,” is an independent candidate for Mexico’s presidency.
+On April 4, the Upper Chamber of the Electoral Tribunal of the Judicial Branch of the Federation ordered the INE to reinstate Jaime Rodríguez Calderón, commonly referred to as “El Bronco,” as an independent candidate for Mexico’s presidency.
+The INE had announced on March 16 that Rodriguez Calderon had not received enough signatures to be officially recognized as an independent candidate and to be included on the ballot.
 Rodríguez Calderón holds a bachelor’s in agricultural engineering from the Autonomous University of Nuevo León.
 After completing his education, he became affiliated with the PRI and began his political career, serving as mayor of the city of García and as a local representative and federal deputy in the 1990s.
 In 2015, he became the first independent candidate to become elected governor of any state, winning governorship of the state of Nuevo León.

 He officially announced his candidacy on Oct.
 4, 2017, during the registration window for independent candidates.
 He proceeded to register as an independent presidential candidate with the INE on Oct.
-15 and has begun collecting signatures alongside his fellow presidential hopefuls.
-Should Rodríguez Calderón continue running, Mexican electoral law will require him to resign the governorship of Nuevo Leon by the end of 2017, something he has not yet publicly addressed.
+15. Since he did not become a candidate, he has remained in his position as governor.

 Zavala announced her candidacy for the upcoming presidential race on June 14, 2015, via a video posted on various social media outlets.
 On October 6, 2017, Zavala announced that she would be leaving the PAN, arguing that its alliance with the PRD and Movimiento Ciudadano precluded her candidacy and that the party’s leadership was seeking to impede her nomination.
 She registered with the National Electoral Institute (INE) as an independent candidate on Oct.
 12, 2017.